Message for U.S. Citizens-July 4th Voting Message (July 1, 2020)

-In order to vote in the November 2020 elections, all overseas U.S. citizens need to have completed a Federal Post Card Application (FPCA) Whether you are a first-time voter or have already received ballots and voted absentee in past elections, you must complete an FPCA eachyear to participate in elections as an overseas absentee voter.
+In order to vote in the November 2020 elections, all overseas U.S. citizens need to have completed a Federal Post Card Application (FPCA) in 2020.
+Whether you are a first-time voter or have already received ballots and voted absentee in past elections, you must complete an FPCA eachyear to participate in elections as an overseas absentee voter.

 Registering to Vote and submitting a ballot is fast, easy, and can be done from anywhere in the world!
 Follow a few simple steps to vote in the 2020 U.S. elections:

 1. Register to vote: Start by confirming your voter registration with your state.
 Some states require absentee voters to register annually, so you may need to re-register.
 Go to FVAP.gov to connect to your state’s voter portal to register to vote, request a ballot, and more.

 2. Request Your Ballot: Most states provide the option to request ballots through their state election portals, which you can easily access via FVAP.gov.
 You can also choose to complete a Federal Post Card Application (FPCA).
 The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (President, U.S. Senate, and U.S. House of Representatives), including primaries and special elections, during the calendar year in which it is submitted.
 FPCA forms that are correctly filled out and include a signature and dateare accepted by all local election officials in every U.S. state and territory.
 FVAP’s easy online assistant can assist you with completing the FPCA.